-The Finnish word for Christmas table is “Joulupöytä”, and in a classic setting of festive foods, these two recipes can't be missed.
+The Finnish word for Christmas table is “Joulupöytä'', and in a classic setting of festive foods, these two recipes can't be missed.
 Rosolli is a delicious and colorful salad made of beetroot, potatoes, carrots, apple, onion, and gherkin pickles, with a cream and vinegar sauce.
-The other is sienisalaati, an earthy salad made of salted mushrooms and onions, mixed with cream, sugar, and vinegar.
-Both salads have a slightly sharp taste, extra delicious to balance the fattiness of some meats.
+The other is sienisalaatti, an earthy salad made of salted mushrooms and onions, and a cream, sugar, and vinegar sauce.
+Both have a slightly sharp taste, extra delicious to balance the fattiness of some meats.

 Although salmon is consumed regularly all year long, on Christmas it gets festive and a classic starter of a party.
 It can be marinated (graavilohi), cold-smoked (kylmäsavustettu lohi), or warm-smoked (savulohi).
 It can be consumed with dill, sour cream or cream cheese, garlic, and roe.
-Christmas salmon be hot or cold, in a salad, pâté, canapé, and more.
+Christmas salmon be hot or cold, in a salad, in a pâté, or a canapé.
 The variations are basically endless, so get creative.
 Serve your entrées with delicious glögi, ours is the Kulta glögi from Hommanäs!

 Another option for a starter of a meal, the haukiterriini is a great way to use white fish in an exquisite presentation of a terrine.
 You need pike fillets, eggs, cream, dill, whitefish roe, lemon juice, salt, and pepper.
 Process the fish with cream, eggs, salt, and pepper, then mix the other ingredients together.
 Cook the mixture in a pan in a bain-marie, and serve with cream, dill, and roe.